trustmark-2005-ltd/TrustMark-BusinessSearch-Integration/README.md

 ### 429 Too Many Requests

 You have exceeded your usage quota of requests.
+The usage quota is currently 50k per month.
+This may be subject to change.

 ### 5xx